bobossler/collatz-conjecture/README.md

 5. Check the result: if 1 end, else repeat

 ## Program Usage
-$ python3 collatz.py {starting integer}

-usage: collatz.py [-h] N
+usage: collatz [-h] [-t] [-w] N

+Compute the Collatz-Conjecture

+positional arguments:
-where: N is the starting integer
+  N                 The starting integer to compute from

+options:
+  -h, --help        show this help message and exit -t, --trajectory  Display the highest number (trajectory) in the list -w, --wide        Display the list horizontal rather than vertical

 ## License
 ____